Curriculum and Instruction

 Core Instructional Beliefs:

-We believe in aligning instruction, assessments, and rubrics to the Iowa Core or National Standards for the course and grade level.
+We believe in aligning instruction, assessments, and proficiency scales to the Iowa Core or National Standards for the course and grade level.
 This alignment begins with a clear picture of what the standard indicates students should know and be able to do.
 Then teachers create engaging lessons and activities that work as stair steps to the deep learning the standard calls for.
 Checkpoints along the way inform and differentiate instruction in order to push all students to achieve at high levels.
 Finally, students are given multiple and varied ways to show individual mastery of the standard that informs the letter grade.

 Alongside the content, we believe in teaching the social, emotional, executive, and college & career-ready skills needed for success in today's everchanging global world.
 These competencies and constructs include teaching students: critical thinking, complex communication, creativity, collaboration, flexibility & adaptability, productivity & accountability, self-awareness, self-management, responsible decision-making, relationship skills, and social awareness.
 See links below for more information about these social-emotional competencies and 21st Century constructs.